Province of Milan

-The Province of Milan (provincia di Milano) was a province in the Lombardy region, Italy.
+The province of Milan (provincia di Milano) was a province in the Lombardy region of Italy.
 Its capital was the city of Milan.
-The area of the former province is highly urbanized, with more than 2,000 inhabitants/km2, the third highest population density among Italian provinces, just below the densities of the provinces of Naples and of Monza e Brianza, the latter of which was created in 2004 from the north-eastern part of the province of Milan.
+The area of the former province is highly urbanized, with more than 2,000 inhabitants/km2, the third-highest population density among Italian provinces, just below the densities of the provinces of Naples and of Monza e Brianza, the latter of which was created in 2004 from the north-eastern part of the province of Milan.
 On 1 January 2015 the province was replaced by the Metropolitan City of Milan.